StepUp-Solutions/git-express-tutorial/README.md

-# git-express-tutorial
+# An express start guide for Git

 A quick ToThePoint guide covering the core and advanced concepts and typical examples on how to use Git using a graphical interface (GUI).
-The recommended software is your Git GUI.
+The recommended software is Git Extensions.
 TortoiseGit and Gittyup are good alternatives, a more modern alternative can be RelaGit.
 All of them are (obviously) open-source.
 Most software already include a minimalist Git interface ofthen called Source Control (Vs Code, Node-RED, Git for Kicad, ...).
 But you should understand those core concepts before using it.
 This guide is written for Git beginners and covers all the essentials topics.